oracle/oracle-database-operator/docs/privateai/access_privateai.md

   orapki wallet add -wallet /home/oracle/wallet/ -trusted_cert -cert ca.crt -pwd Oracle_26ai
   ```

-### Create Database user to access the PrivateAI Container
+### Create Database User to Access the PrivateAI Container

-- Create a user on the Database.
+- Create a user on the database.
 In this example, the user is created at the PDB `ORCLPDB` Level.

   ```sh
   sqlplus "/ as sysdba"